solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   connection: web3.Connection,
   addresses: web3.PublicKey[],
 ): Promise<web3.PublicKey> {
-  // Get the current slot
-  const slot = await connection.getSlot();
+  // Get the current slot using helper function from @solana-developer/helpers const slot = await getSlot(connection);

   // Create an instruction for creating a lookup table
   // and retrieve the address of the new lookup table const [lookupTableInst, lookupTableAddress] =
     web3.AddressLookupTableProgram.createLookupTable({
-      authority: user.publicKey, // The authority (i.e., the account with permission to modify the lookup table)
+      authority: user.publicKey, // The authority to modify the lookup table
-      payer: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
+      payer: user.publicKey, // The payer for transaction fees
-      recentSlot: slot - 1, // The recent slot to derive lookup table's address });
+      recentSlot: slot - 1, // The slot for lookup table address derivation });

-  console.log("lookup table address:", lookupTableAddress.toBase58());
+  console.log("Lookup Table Address:", lookupTableAddress.toBase58());

   // Create an instruction to extend a lookup table with the provided addresses const extendInstruction = web3.AddressLookupTableProgram.extendLookupTable({
-    payer: user.publicKey, // The payer (i.e., the account that will pay for the transaction fees)
+    payer: user.publicKey, // The payer of transaction fees
-    authority: user.publicKey, // The authority (i.e., the account with permission to modify the lookup table)
+    authority: user.publicKey, // The authority to extend the lookup table
-    lookupTable: lookupTableAddress, // The address of the lookup table to extend
+    lookupTable: lookupTableAddress, // Address of the lookup table to extend
-    addresses: addresses.slice(0, 30), // The addresses to add to the lookup table });
+    addresses: addresses.slice(0, 30), // Add up to 30 addresses per instruction

-  await sendV0Transaction(connection, user, [
-    lookupTableInst,
-    extendInstruction,
-  ]);
+  });

+  // Use the helper function to send a versioned transaction await sendVersionedTransaction(connection, user, [lookupTableInst, extendInstruction]);

   return lookupTableAddress;
 }